labsyspharm/vae-paper/README.md

 ## Running the computational notebooks

-Python code in this GitHub repository is organized into Jupyter notebooks used to generate the figures shown in the paper.
-To view the notebooks, first clone this repository onto your computer by opening a terminal window and entering the following command.
+Python code in this GitHub repository is organized as Jupyter notebooks for generating the figures shown in the paper.
+To view the notebooks, first clone the repository onto your computer by opening a terminal window and entering the following command below.
 If git is not already installed, you can download it by following the instructions provided [here](https://git-scm.com/install/).
 ```bash
 git clone https://github.com/labsyspharm/vae-paper.git

 ```

-Next, change directories into the top level directory of the cloned repository and create and activate a dedicated Conda environment containing the necessary Python libraries for running the code.
-If conda is not already installed, you can download it by following the instructions provided [here](https://www.anaconda.com/download/success).
+Next, change directories into the top-level directory of the cloned repository and create and activate a dedicated Conda environment containing the necessary Python libraries for running the code.
+If conda is not already installed, it can be downloaded by following the instructions provided [here](https://www.anaconda.com/download/success).

 ```bash
 cd <path/to/cloned/repo>